ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 If any of the above rules is not true, the subnet will be considered not compliant.

+#### Exclusion

+Subnets can be excluded from the compliance check in four different ways:

+Automatically:

+- The following subnets are considered reserved and are automatically excluded:
+      GatewaySubnet,AzureFirewallSubnet,AzureBastionSubnet,AzureFirewallManagementSubnet,RouteServerSubnet
+      This configuration is contained in the 'reservedSubnetList' variable in the Automation Account and can be updated as needed.

+The whole VNet:

+  - If a tag named "GR-ExcludeFromCompliance" is found in the VNet, all subnets are ignored.

+One or more specific subnets:

+- A tag called "GR-ExcludedSubnets" is found, containing a list of subnets separated by commas, each of those subnets will be excluded from the compliance check.

+- A list of subnet names can be provided as a parameter to the module ($ExcludedSubnetsList).
+All subnets in this list will be excluded from the compliance check, from all VNets.

 ### Network Architecture Diagram

 * If you have created a network diagram and it meets ITSG-33 controls, make sure to upload an empty text file with the name "ConfirmNetworkDiagramExists.txt" to the container name "guardrailsstorage" in the storage account created by the setup.
 This file tells the solution that you have completed this task.
 Please do not upload the network diagram itself.
 Once the solution detects the file, the check mark status will be changed from (❌) to (✔️).